 If you end up in court, make sure to clean up and dress professionally.
 Be respectful to the judge and listen carefully.
 You want to make a good impression for the judge and any potential jurors.

-Before you arrive in court, make sure to collect your thoughts and create a presentation present of what took place.
+Before you arrive in court, make sure to collect your thoughts and create a presentation of what took place.
 Make sure you’ve collected and organized your evidence that supports your claims.
-Evidence that might help you could include letters or notices from the landlord and copies of all correspondence; high-quality photos or videos of repairs or issues; witnesses or witness testimony from other people in your building.
+Evidence that might help you could include letters or notices from the landlord and copies of all correspondence, high-quality photos or videos of repairs or issues, or witnesses or witness testimony from other people in your building.

 Landlord-tenant disputes are often stressful processes that can take time and money.
 Make sure to seek advice from an attorney or other housing professionals before you start a legal claim.